 It was also said that Gareth Williams might have been approached by a Russian double agent working at GCHQ, codenamed Orion, to recruit him but that he had refused and was murdered to protect the identity of Orion.
-Reports state that Orion had introduced Gareth Williams to a man with whom he later went to Las Vegas with for a specialist computer hacking convention where his drink was spiked and the compromising photos taken.
-It was then said that when he refused he was soon after murdered to protect the double agent in Orion by a person that had gone to his flat with a bottle of wine.
+Reports stated that Orion had introduced Gareth Williams to a man with whom he later went to Las Vegas with for a specialist computer hacking convention where his drink was spiked and the compromising photos taken.
+It was then said that when he refused he was soon after murdered to protect the double agent, Orion, by a person that had gone to his flat with a bottle of wine.

 It was also suggested that he might have been killed by the CIA or MI6 after he uncovered sensitive data or had threatened to publish clandestine intelligence.

 Another theory suggested he might have been involved with disrupting a crime ring linked to Russian officials.
 Cars that were registered to the Russian Embassy were seen near his flat several days before his body was found whilst another car linked to Russian involvement was seen near his flat on the day he was murdered.
 However, Scotland Yard were said to have dismissed that possibility in 2010.